Anelairam/ms4/README.md

 ### Ideal User

-### Users visiting the web application would be:
+### Users visiting the web application would be anyone who:

-* Anyone who has access to the internet
+* Has access to the internet.
-* Want to make a booking or reservation
+* Want to make a booking or reservation.
-* want to see the restaurant's menu and information
+* Want to see the restaurant's menu and information.

 ### Admin users on the web application will be able to:

-* Keep up to date the menu dishes
+* Keep up to date the menu dishes.
-* Request or make a booking
+* Request or make a booking.
-* Confirm reservations from the back end
+* Confirm reservations from the back end .
-* Want to manipulate the data of the menu dishes
+* Manipulate the data of the menu both front and back end.

 #### Future Admin users features:
-* Booking manipulation and confirmation from the front end
+* Booking manipulation and confirmation from the front end.
-* Valiadted pick options for bookings without all times and option available to avoid double bookings
+* Valiadateed options for bookings based on the opening hours, the available present day and future days and available sitting.
-* History tab of past bookings
+* History tab of past bookings either confirmed or cancel

 ### Simple users on the web application will be able to:

 * Request/make a booking
-* Navigate freely through the web application's information
+* Navigate freely through the web application's information and forms

 #### Future users features:
-* Auto grnerated booking fields with only available options based on the other bookings
+* Auto grnerated booking fields with only available options based on the other bookings, available days and hours.
-* Ability to make a booking without the need of comfirmation from the administrators
-* Abitily to edit and delete ongoing or current bookings
+* Abitily to edit and delete pending or comfired bookings.
-* History tab of past bookings
+* History tab of previous bookings which the user attended.

 ### User Stories

 #### Site Owner goals

-- The site owners must be able to access the back-end as superusers
+- The site owners must be able to access the back-end as superusers.
-- The site owners must be able to change status of the bookings from the back end
+- The site owners must be able to change status of the bookings from the back end.
-- The site owners must be able to add, remove or update menu items
+- The site owners must be able to add, remove or update menu items from back and front end.

 ## Design